michaelbeutler/Instagram-Clone/README.md

 If Django 2.1 is not installed or not the correct version you can install it by using `pip install django`

-For easy installation you can run the install script after you installed Python and Django.
+For easy installation you can run the install script after you installed [Python 3](https://www.python.org) and [Django 2.1](https://www.djangoproject.com/).

 ```
 # Windows
 install.cmd